sanel/hubris/README.md

 * speed - much faster startup and runtime than JRuby version, as code is compiled to java bytecode
 * familiar - execute comands as you did in old _hbase shell_
 * extendible - you can easily add your own commands, by simply writing [Clojure](http://clojure.org) script and putting it in appropriate directory
-* connectable - connect it to local HBase instance or remote by simply running _hubris> connect <host>_
+* connectable - connect it to local HBase instance or remote by simply running _hubris> connect HOSTNAME_
 * ... (here should comes other features after implemented ;))

 ## Usage